 The trail climbs at a good incline for most of the way.
 Not far up the trail there is a wooden bench that you can rest at and enjoy an open view through the trees of Windy Arm of Tagish Lake and the mountains on the other side of the lake.
 From here, the trail goes back into the trees, but opens up for more views higher up.

-To access the ridge, follow the Mountain Hero trail until you can easily cross the creek gully (this is about 2 kms after that first fork in the trail back in the trees).
+There are also many old mining roads that you can explore on the alpine plateau, one of which heads towards some alpine lakes to the west.
+To access a higher ridge above the lakes, follow the Mountain Hero trail until you can easily cross the creek gully (this is about 2 kms after that first fork in the trail back in the trees).
 Pick your way up the broad ridge as you cross an old mining road and come to another place with more tramway artifacts.
 Continue up the ridge, which should start to become more defined now.
 The first high point on the ridge is at an altitude of 1,957 meters, but you can continue up to the next high point at 2,069 meters where you will get a great view of Mount Matheson and even Bennett Lake.
 You should add another 4 hours (and 13 kms) round trip to hike to this point and back.

 Monika July 6, 2020